The COVID-19 pandemic has shifted the way people use credit cards, particularly when it comes to redeeming rewards.

 Chase Freedom Unlimited® also has an introductory 0% purchase APR offer for 15 months (then, 14.99% - 23.74% Variable).
 The big difference here is that Freedom Unlimited® earns 1.5%, a step up from the usual 1%, on all non-bonus spend.
-New cardholders can earn a $200 cash back bonus once spending $500 within three months of opening an account and 5% cash back on up to $12,000 spent at grocery stores (excluding Target and Walmart) during the first year of card membership.
+New cardholders can earn a $200 cash back bonus once spending $500 within three months of opening an account.
 On an ongoing basis, earn 5% on travel purchased through Chase Ultimate Rewards®, 3% on dining at restaurants and on drugstore purchases, and 1.5% on all other purchase.
 Like the Freedom Flex℠, there's also no annual fee to cut into your savings.

 Redeem your Freedom Unlimited® rewards for cash back or combine your points with those earned through the Freedom Flex℠ card's 5% cash-back rotating rewards opportunities.
 Or, if you have the Chase Sapphire Preferred® Card or Chase Sapphire Reserve®, transfer your points to get more value when you redeem them through Chase’s travel portal.
 You won’t find this kind of flexibility with most cash-back cards, but it’s a smart strategy to amass rewards—and cash in on their value—more quickly.

 With the Blue Cash Preferred® Card from American Express there aren't rotating rewards categories, but it does have a tiered rewards structure featuring a few categories many people are sure to find valuable right now.
 Earn 6% cash back at U.S. supermarkets on up to $6,000 a year, 6% on select U.S. streaming services, 3% cash back at U.S. gas stations and on transit purchases, and 1% cash back on all other purchases.
-Plus, for a limited time, earn a $300 bonus statement credit after you spend $3,000 in the first six months of account membership (offer expires 12/10/20).
+Plus earn a $300 statement credit after you spend $3,000 in purchases on your new card within the first six months.
 American Express is a CardRatings advertiser.

-Though the Blue Cash Preferred® Card from American Express works if you prefer more straightforward rewards, it does have the drawback of an annual fee— there's a limited time $0 introductory annual fee for one year, then $95 (offer expires 12/10/20).
-This annual fee can eat into your rewards if you don't spend at least $135 a month on groceries, so this is an ideal choice for frequent credit card users who can easily offset this cost.
+Though the Blue Cash Preferred® Card from American Express works if you prefer more straightforward rewards, it does have the drawback of a $0 introductory annual fee for the first year, then $95 annual fee.
+This fee can eat into your rewards after the first year if you don't spend at least $135 a month on groceries, so this is an ideal choice for frequent credit card users who can easily offset this cost.
 (See Rates and Fees)